-Tompkins Cortland Community College is a public, state institution, so it offers a reduced tuition rate of $5,100 for in-state students who attend full-time.
+Tompkins Cortland Community College is a public, state institution, which means it offers a reduced tuition rate of $5,462 for in-state students who attend full-time.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Room and board at Tompkins Cortland Community College is $11,510 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,400.
+Room and board at Tompkins Cortland Community College costs $10,252 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the Tompkins Cortland Community College's on-campus cafeterias and dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.